 The purpose of this course is to develop students' research ability for enabling them to carrying out their own research independently.
 This course mainly focuses on the application of research methodologies and techniques, selecting a topic pertaining to a research problem in Commerce.
 Therefore, students are required to engage in research and write a dissertation under the guidance of an academic supervisor assigned to him/her by the Department.
 Students are also required to obtain the department approval for the selected research topics.
-The dissertation of at least10,000 words should be submitted to the Examination Branch according to a deadline given.
+The dissertation of at least10,000words should be submitted to the Examination Branch according to a deadline given.
+For the Final evaluation of this components the 100% will be allocated to duly completed report 70% and viva voice presentation 10%.

 3.9.2.
-B.Com Special Degree programmes
+B. Com Honours Degree programmes